Kaghenimbale/To-Do-List-app/README.md

 Install this project with:

+Install Node Modules

-  - cd my-project
+  - npm install

 ### Usage

 To run the project, execute the following command:

+Start the development server

-  - cd my-project
+  - npm start
-  - Open the index.html in the browser

 ### Run tests

+To run the project, execute the following command:

+  - npm install
+  - to install all the dependencies used in the project

+  - npm run build
+  - to build this project from the source folder using webpack

+  - npm run start
+  - in order to start a server and deploy the project localy

 To run tests, run the following command:

   - cd my-project
   - npx hint .
   - npx stylelint "**/*.{css,scss}"

 ### Deployment